ismail9k/ismail9k.com/content/blog/10.the-truth-about-vibe-coding-from-zero-swift-to-app-store/index.md

 feature: cover.png
 description:
   - Recently, I challenged myself to build a complete iOS app, using a programming language I had never written a line of code in, and launch it on the App Store — all in just three days.
   - No preparation, no planning, no prior experience.
   - Just pure Vibe Coding 🔥.
+tags: ["Swift", "AI", "Personal"]
 ---

 ## How It All Started